ilanlal/ss-json-editor/README.md

 ## Development roadmap

 This add-on is under active development.
 The roadmap for the JSON Studio add-on includes the following [phases](docs/ROADMAP.md):

-## Unit Testing

-This add-on uses [qUnit.js](https://qunitjs.com/) for unit testing.
-The tests are located in the `tests` directory and can be run using the qUnit.js framework.

-- See: [test](https://script.google.com/macros/s/AKfycbz7FKpr7krvVbgdsGh8XerHG18C1r1hbzPUPInNXaGG/dev) environment for testing the add-on.
-- See: [live](https://script.google.com/macros/s/AKfycbz7FKpr7krvVbgdsGh8XerHG18C1r1hbzPUPInNXaGG/exec) environment for testing the add-on.

 ## Installation